Frequently Asked Questions

 Which machine is the easiest to clean?

-The cleaning process comparing BZ and E61 grouphead, is almost the same, backflushing is required.
-When you purchase an espresso machine from us, we will give you a set of cleaning agent.
 Follow the videos on how to use them from our website, cleaning isn’t a lengthy process as most will assume, usually done in a minute.
 For the Bezzera Strega, it’s the easiest to clean as backflushing is not required.

 What should I look out for when using the machine?